Return of campus workouts means a ray of hope for college football

 The president also added that he has “some degree of doubt as to whether there will be college athletics [anywhere], at least in the fall.”

-Other university presidents have painted a rosier picture with their optimism, which underscores the point.
+Other university presidents have painted a rosier picture, which underscores the point.
 An all-for-one, one-for-all model would be virtually impossible in college sports.

 Imagine trying to find consensus with 130 FBS schools spread out across 10 conferences (plus independents) in 41 states.
 Every state and school will operate on their own timetable based on information they receive from their medical officials and scientific data.